AbhiramAtluri/Zendesk-Coding-Challange/README.md

 ● Navigate to the zendesk_backend folder and open the command prompt<br/>
 ● Then run the command - "npm install" to install the required node packages<br/>
+● Configure the username,password, URI of your zendesk account in the .env file<br/>
+● Execute the command - "npm start".
+This should start the server</br>

+**User Interface**</br>

+Once the backend is up and running</br>

+● open the UI folder in this repository</br>
+● open the command prompt and run the commadn "npm install"</br>
+● This will install the required packages </br>
 ●